 Heidi Brock, President and CEO

-As President and CEO of the American Forest & Paper Association (AF&PA), Heidi Brock serves as the chief advocate for the pulp, paper, packaging and wood products manufacturing sector – an industry,
+As President and CEO of the American Forest & Paper Association (AF&PA), Heidi Brock serves as the chief advocate for the paper wood products manufacturing industry – an industry that makes sustainable products from renewable resources.
+In this role, Brock drives strategy to build a more sustainable future, fosters a strong sense of community and purpose to serve members, and advocates for the growth and strength of the industry.

 Prior to joining AF&PA, Brock served as President and CEO of the Aluminum Association from 2011- 2019.
 In her role, Brock raised the industry’s profile, set new membership records, helped to grow the Congressional Aluminum Caucus and led the charge in two significant – and successful – trade enforcement cases.
 Brock has been featured in the pages of The Wall Street Journal, The Economist and The New York Times as well as on CNBC, Fox Business, NPR and many others.